evasera/evasera.github.io/_projects/sun_warriors.md

 During a terrible solar eclipse, Aysel opens multiple portals pouring thousands of her terrible creations.
 Naol, using the last of his strength will bestow special powers to four chosen champions, so they can stop Aysel.

 Players will have to team up in this frenetic top-down arcade game, either locally or online.
+(dibujos historia de angela)

 # Details
 This game has been developed by a team of students from ESAT Valencia as part of our studies.
-The team is composed of 7 programmers, 4 artists and 2 colaborator artists.
+The team was composed of 7 programmers, 4 artists and 2 colaborator artists.
 Aditionally, we colaborated with 4 musicians from the Berklee academy of Music.

 - Platform: Windows
 - Engine/Languages: Unreal Engine 4 (C++ and Blueprints)
 - Duration: 10 months

 # My work contribution
-At the beguinning of the projects, the progamming team proposed to out producers including an online multiplayer option, I was part of the tram in change of researching Unreal replication and implmenting a functional game demo making use of it.
+At the beguinning of the projects, the progamming team proposed to our producers including an online multiplayer option, I was part of the tram in change of researching Unreal replication and implmenting a functional game demo making use of it.

 Once the initial networking work was completed, there was no need for as many programers on it, and I was free to hel